The U.S. Health Care System

 PPOs, or preferred provider organizations, are prepaid health insurance plans where the patient can go to any provider they want but pay higher amounts if they use a provider out of their network.
 PPO plans, unlike HMOs, allow plan members to visit other specialists without a doctor's approval.
 But if those specialists are outside their plan's network, the plan member will have to pay higher out-of-pocket costs.
 In general, PPOs charge more but offer more flexibility than HMOs to plan members.

-POS is a point of service plan, and it is one that covers treatment by an HMO doctor but allows a plan member to get treatment from elsewhere and still receive partial coverage.
+A POS is a point of service plan, and it is one that covers treatment by an HMO doctor but allows a plan member to get treatment from elsewhere and still receive partial coverage.
 It's a mix of an HMO and a PPO, one where you still get most of your care from the more limited HMO network.

 No comments: